viniciusperrone/StackSocial/README.md

 # 💻 Technologies

-<h2> The project was developed using the following technologies:
+<h2> The project was developed using the following technologies:</h2>

 <ul>
     <li><p></b>ReactJS</b></p></li>